mcpt/learning/content/game-dev/part-ii/projectiles.md

 }
 ```

 This is the dead() method from the template code that identifies projectiles as ‘dead’.
 The `||` operator is the OR operator, which returns true if at least 1 condition is true.
 This means that if any of these three conditions are true, the method will return true.
-Inside the if block that identifies porjectiles as dead, we remove the projectile from each of the ArrayLists.
+Inside the if block that identifies projectiles as dead, we remove the projectile from each of the ArrayLists.
 These ArrayLists store aspects of the projectiles.
 We must remember to decrement the loop counter `projectileID` when we remove elements from the ArrayLists we are iterating through so that we do not skip any elements.

 ### Balloon Hitting Special Effects